 and the redevelopment of Brimscombe Port.

-British Waterways were originally going to deliver the programme, but withdrew from the project in April 2008, not long after work started, causing some inevitable delays.
+British Waterways (now CRT) were originally going to deliver the programme, but withdrew from the project in April 2008, not long after work started, causing some inevitable delays.

 Responsibility for managing the programme then passed to Stroud District Council and a canal project manager was appointed in April 2009.
 In March 2009 the Stroud Valleys Canal Company was incorporated to take ownership of, and manage the restored canal.

 Phase 1a Funding

 Initially the Phase 1a programme had finance to complete all planned works, except for the section of the canal between Hope Mill and Brimscombe Port, including the Port itself.
 This was to be funded as part of the redevelopment of the Port by one or more developers.

 The cost initially was estimated at £27.6 million with £11.9 million of that being awarded by the Heritage Lottery Fund (HLF) in January 2006.
 The remaining funding being provided by members of the Cotswold Canals Partnership and donations.
 A significant contribution has also been made through the use of volunteer labour.

 When the original HLF award was made in January 2006 the anticipated completion date was March 2009.

 Phase 1a Achievements

 The Phase 1a restoration work started on the ground in early September 2007.

-Since then the canal has been fully restored and is navigable heading east from 'The Ocean' in Stonehouse as far as Wallbridge Lower Lock in the centre of Stroud.
+Since then the canal has been fully restored and is navigable heading east from 'The Ocean' in Stonehouse as far as the infilled Hope Mill Lock, east of Stroud.